• USD

 The Beautiful Breede

-One of South Africa's best know rivers, the Breede River, flows through the park.
-It provides a peaceful charm and an adventurous allure to the area.
-Recreational fishing and kayaking are popular.
-Birdwatching canoers can be seen goggling through their binoculars along the riverine vegetation, and a dip on a hot summer day is simply sensational.
+One of South Africa's best-known rivers, the Breede River, flows through the park.
+It provides peaceful charm and adventurous allure.
+Recreational fishing and kayaking are popular; birdwatchers often paddle along the riverine vegetation, and a dip on a hot summer day is simply sensational.

 Experiences to Savor at Bontebok National Park